Coronavirus (COVID-19): Important Temporary Relief in Insolvency Law

 Update: These changes will now apply from 25 March 2020 to 31 December 2020 and will apply to statutory demands that are served during this period.
 The statutory demands can relate to debts already incurred and due and payable.

 The changes to the statutory demand regime do not affect the ability of the creditor to pursue a company through the courts to obtain a court order or judgment for the amount owing to it.

 Liability for Trading While Insolvent

 Ordinarily, under section 588G of the Corporations Act, a director of a company is under an obligation to prevent the company trading while it is insolvent.
 A director may be personally liable for debts incurred by the company if it trades while insolvent.

 This can result in directors placing the company into external administration as soon as they suspect insolvency, in order to reduce their potential personal liability.

 The measures introduced by the CERP Legislation provide a special safe harbour provision to relieve company directors from their duty to prevent insolvent trading for debts incurred in the ordinary course of the company’s business.

 It is hoped that the proposed temporary relief measures will give businesses the confidence to continue to trade, with the aim of returning to viability once the COVID-19 crisis has passed.

-This relief will apply for six months from 25 March 2020 (or any longer period that is subsequently prescribed).
+Update: This relief will now apply from 25 March 2020 to 31 December 2020 (or any longer period that is subsequently prescribed).

 Importantly, the temporary relief measures do not affect the liability of a company to repay debts that it incurs.